 There are many different flat roof systems to consider.
-Below is an extensive guide to assist you in reviewing your roofing options.
+Below (and the links at the side of this page) is an extensive guide to assist you in reviewing your flat roof system options.

-6. Green Roofing - Garden Roofs - Rooftop Decks, Patios, and Terrace Waterproofing
+6. Green Roof - Garden Roofs - Rooftop Decks, Patios, and Terrace Waterproofing

-Multiple-Ply - Built Up (BUR) "Tar and Gravel"
+Multiple-Ply - Built Up (BUR) "Tar and Gravel Roof"

-Traditionally, flat roofs have been installed by setting 3-4 layers of asphalt-saturated felt (tar-paper) by mopping hot asphalt.
+Traditionally, low slope roofs were installed by setting 3-4 layers of asphalt-saturated felt (tar-paper) by mopping hot asphalt.
 Typically, the surfacing is gravel set in a flood-coat of hot asphalt.
-This is referred to as “conventional built-up, BUR, or Tar and Gravel”.
+This is referred to as “conventional built-up, BUR, or Tar and Gravel roofs”.
 GRS installs new Tar and Gravel and regularly repairs and maintains Tar and Gravel roofs that have been installed 50 or more years ago.
-Tar and Gravel Roofs are very flexible in application and have been an industry standard for many decades.
+Tar and Gravel is very flexible in application and have been an industry standard for many decades.